 Figure 3.
-Examples of libraries prepared with the KAPA HyperPrep Kit
+Examples of libraries prepared with the KAPA HyperPlus Kit

-Input DNA (100 ng high-quality human genomic DNA) was Covaris-sheared to a mode fragment size of ~200 bp (A) or ~300 bp (B), respectively.
-Libraries were prepared as described in the Library Construction Protocol (Chapter 4 & 5), using the recommended adapter:insert molar ratio.
+Input DNA (100 ng high-quality human genomic DNA) was fragmented at +37°C for 30 min (A) or 10 min (B), to achieve a mode fragment length of ~150 bp or ~350 bp, respectively.
+Libraries were prepared as described in the Library Construction Protocol (Chapter 3 & 4 of this Instructions for Use), using the recommended adapter:insert molar ratio.
 Larger-insert libraries (B) were prepared in duplicate.
-One library was subjected to double sided size selection after the post-ligation cleanup, as described in Appendix A, whereas the other was not.
+One library was subjected to double-sided size selection after the Post-ligation cleanup, as described in Appendix B: Size Selection, whereas the other was not.
 Electropherograms were generated with a Bioanalyzer 2100 High Sensitivity DNA Kit.
 DNA concentrations were normalized prior to analysis and are not reflective of the actual DNA concentrations at different stages of the process.
+Electrophoretic profiles for fragmented DNA were generated in a "standalone" workflow whereby the protocol was terminated after fragmentation, and reaction products purified using a 2X bead-based cleanup.

-Please note that libraries prepared with "forked" or Y- adapters in PCR-free workflows will appear to have a longer than expected mode fragment length, and/or may display a broad or bimodal size distribution when analyzed electrophoretically.
-The difference in overall appearance and fragment size distribution of an unamplified vs. the corresponding amplified library varies, and depends on the adapter design and electrophoretic system used.
+Please note that libraries prepared with "forked" or Y-adapters in PCR-free workflows will appear to have a longer than expected mode fragment length, and/or may display a broad or bimodal size distribution when analyzed electrophoretically.
+The difference in overall appearance and fragment size distribution of an unamplified versus the corresponding amplified library varies, and depends on the adapter design and electrophoretic system used.
 To accurately determine the size distribution of an unamplified library, an aliquot of the library may be subjected to a few cycles of amplification prior to electrophoretic analysis, to ensure that all adapter-ligated molecules are fully double-stranded (e.g., amplify 1 μL adapter-ligated library for 4 amplification cycles followed by a bead cleanup).